 If the Royal family are anything, it is reliable.
 They are hardworking, steadfast and always on time.
 We have enough flakiness in this world and real ladies are never lazy.
 Time-keeping and respect for other people’s schedules shows good manners.
 Who can rely on you to show up?

 Responsibility is the epitome of achievement.
 Predictability is in itself a responsibility.
 One day, when William is king, Catherine will have the greatest responsibility on her shoulders that most of us couldn’t bear.
-She will be a wife to a monarch, scrutinised more than ever, have to uphold all that is traditional and expected of a member of a royal household, continue to raise and support her growing children (and potentially by then, grandchildren), all the while doing her “job” as an ambassador to the Commonwealth and still looking beautiful and pleasing to all that come into contact with her…. and some say she is lazy and just lives a pampered life claiming our taxes as income.
-Romanticism of the “job” of being a princess aside – do you think you could uphold all that the Duchess of Cambridge is?
+She will be a wife to a monarch, scrutinised more than ever, have to uphold all that is traditional and expected of a member of a royal household, continue to raise and support her growing children (and potentially by then, grandchildren), all the while doing her “job” as an ambassador to the Commonwealth and still looking beautiful and pleasing to all that come into contact with her.
+Romanticism of the “job” of being a princess aside – do you think you could uphold all of the grace that the Duchess of Cambridge embodies?
 While we may not endure as much scrutiny as Catherine, there are many things we can learn from her sense of responsibility.

 - Be available.
 Think of those around you and their needs before you own.
 This can mean as little as serving them a drink before yourself.
 On a larger scale, who might need your help this week?
-From moving house to raising awareness of something good they are doing?
+From helping a friend move house to raising some public awareness of something good they are doing?

 - Do not let your emotions rule you.
 No one likes to keep the company of an emotional hothead.
-While emotions are very valid, is it appropriate to bring them into the office?
+While emotions are very valid, is it appropriate to bring them into the office, or throw an unconsidered ‘emotional load’ on your spouse or children?
 Sometimes forcing yourself to wear a ready smile can be enough to help you put things into perspective.
 Does it really matter that much?
 Who may be having a worse day than you?

 - Be supportive.
 This doesn’t mean you have to wade in and try and “fix” everything for everyone, but words of wisdom always go far (note, there is a big difference in wisdom and opinion).
 The simple act of lending a listening ear is always welcome.
 Be quick to listen and slow to speak.